prophetyy18/ChainIDE-BSC-Master-Class/README.md

 # ChainIDE-BSC-Master-Class

-A 8 weeks Master Class delivered by ChainIDE & BSC.
+An 8 weeks Master Class delivered by ChainIDE & BSC.
 We aim to increase the number of solidity developers and help developers grow better.